Portfolio Site

 Architecture (Week 1)

-Webflow generates monolithic HTML with inline styles and platform-specific class names, making it difficult to enforce accessibility standards or build a true component system.
-I restructured into a component-based Astro project: a shared BaseLayout, reusable components (Header, Footer, SideNav, ProjectCard, PrevNextNav), and dedicated pages for each case study.
-This gave me full control over semantic markup, ARIA attributes, and a CSS custom property system that Webflow could not provide.
+My Webflow build had shared styles across pages, but they were difficult to manage — each page accumulated its own unique overrides and platform-generated class names, making it hard to enforce consistent accessibility patterns.
+Rather than retrofit, I restructured everything into a component-based Astro project: a shared BaseLayout, reusable components (Header, Footer, SideNav, ProjectCard, PrevNextNav), and dedicated pages for each case study.
+This gave me full control over semantic markup, ARIA attributes, and a CSS custom property system.

 Visual Design (Week 2–3)